hotosm/pg-nearest-city/README.md

 ## Why do we need this?

-This package was developed primarily as a **basic** reverse geocoder for use within web frameworks (APIs) that have an existing PostGIS connection to utilise.
+This package was developed primarily as a **basic** reverse geocoder for use within web frameworks (APIs) that **have an existing PostGIS connection to utilise**.

+Simple alternatives:

 - The reverse geocoding package in Python [here](https://github.com/thampiman/reverse-geocoder) is probably the original and canonincal implementation using K-D tree.
   - However, it's a bit outdated now, with numerous unattended pull requests and uses an unfavourable multiprocessing-based approach.
+  - It leaves a large memory footprint of approximately 260MB to load the K-D tree in memory (see [benchmarks](./benchmark-results.md)), which remains there: an unacceptable compromise for a web server for such a small amount of functionality.
-- The package [here](https://github.com/richardpenman/reverse_geocode) is an excellent revamp of the package above, an likely the best choice in many scenarios.
+- The package [here](https://github.com/richardpenman/reverse_geocode) is an excellent revamp of the package above, and possibly the best choice in many scenarios, particularly if PostGIS is not available.

-The K-D tree implementation in Python is performant (see [benchmarks](#benchmarks)) and an excellent choice for scripts.
+The pg-nearest-city approach:

+- Is approximately ~20x more performant (45ms --> 2ms).
+- Has a small ~8MB memory footprint, compared to ~260MB.
-However, it does leave a large memory footprint of approximately 160Mb to load the K-D tree in memory (see [benchmarks](#benchmarks)).
+- However it has a one-time initialisation penalty of approximately 16s to load the data into the database (which could be handled at web server startup).

-Once computed, the K-D tree remains in memory!
-This is an unacceptable compromise for a web server, for such a small amount of functionality, particularly if the web server is run via a container orchestrator as replicas with minimal memory.

-As we already have a Postgres database running alongside our webserver, an approach to simply query via pre-loaded data via PostGIS is much more memory efficient (~2Mb) and has an acceptable performance penalty (see [benchmarks](#benchmarks)).
+See [benchmarks](./benchmark-results.md) for more details.

 > [!NOTE]
 > We don't discuss web based geocoding services here, such as Nominatim, as simple